 Why Does Heart Rate Variability Matter?

-Genetic factors explain about 30% of the overall HRV level, but a person can improve their individual HRV by improving their health, fitness, stress management and recovery skills.
+Genetic factors contribute significantly to the person’s overall HRV level, but a person can improve their individual HRV by improving their health, fitness, stress management and recovery skills.
 High HRV is generally considered an indicator of a healthy heart, and higher HRV has been found in many studies to be associated with reduced morbidity and mortality and improved psychological well-being and quality of life.
 We must live with what the genetic lottery has given to us, and even if some general reference values are available, comparison to other people’s HRV values is not meaningful.
-The good news is that lifestyle has a powerful effect on HRV.
+The good news is that healthy lifestyle can influence HRV in a positive way.
 We can take active steps to improve our lifestyle, be physically active and strive for a better balance in our lives, and in the process, will likely see improvements in our HRV as well.

 Practical Applications for Utilizing HRV?

 Firstbeat has developed ways of utilizing HRV in real-life conditions.
 The HRV data is turned into valuable and understandable feedback that helps to perform better, make correct training and coaching decisions, and improve wellbeing and health.
-Firstbeat Lifestyle Assessment is a professional-grade stress and recovery monitoring tool for wellness coaching.
+Firstbeat Life is a professional-grade stress and recovery monitoring tool to promote health and well-being.
 Firstbeat Sports is a complete solution to optimize training load and recovery for sports teams.
-Firstbeat is also trusted by top brands in wearable markets to help you make the best possible health, fitness and performance decisions.
-Read more about the devices and Firstbeat features here.
+We provide researchers with easy access to highly accurate ECG-based heart rate variability (HRV) monitoring for assessing physiological reactions, get to know our research offering.